fearofcode/bateman/README.md

 * OutlayCost is the total cost of purchasing all the shares.
 * Profit is the amount of profit made on each trade after accounting for slippage and commissions.
 Losses will appear as negative profit.
 * Balance is the simulated account balance at the end of the trade on that line; the balance column constitutes an "equity curve".

+So, what does the trade log above mean?
+How did we do overall?
+Well, let's have a look.
+In the sample output above, all trades were opened shortly after trading commenced and generally closed shortly afterward, with most trades only being held for 5-20 minutes before being closed.
+If we look at the Balance column, we see from our simulated starting pool of $100,000 we ended with $101,126.92 after accounting for trading costs; we profited.
+This output was on ATVI when it was currently going up and down in an erratic fashion; we managed to profit despite the chaos, specifically because of how our trading system is designed.
+Hooray!

 I'm planning to have nice, automated plotting of the trading log along with the data trained against with [R](http://www.r-project.org/) and [ggplot2](http://ggplot2.org/) in order to better visualize the simulated trades soon, but for now using existing facilities in Excel or R ad-hoc suffice.